 The table tennis taster will run for eight weeks, and aims to help tenants get fit and have fun.

 The programme has been made possible thanks to a partnership between Symphony Housing Group and Table Tennis England.
-The project will be rolled out to Symphony’s members; Contour Homes, Liverpool Housing Trust, Ribble Valley Homes, Cobalt Housing and Hyndburn Homes.
+The project will be rolled out to Symphony’s members; Contour Homes, Liverpool Housing Trust, Ribble Valley Homes and Hyndburn Homes.

 The low impact sessions, which can improve hand eye co-ordination and flexibility, are open to all ages, and will take place in number of community centres and residential schemes across the North West throughout April and May.